-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Safety Harbor senior care.
+Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of Clearwater Home Care.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.

 Stress Builds Up

 Aging adults often imitate the emotions their family caregivers display.
 For example, if you are stressed out all of the time, your loved one could mirror those emotions and develop chronic stress and high levels of depression, which could have a negative impact on his or her overall health, especially heart health and mental wellbeing.
 Therefore, you need to learn how to control the stress in your life.
 You need to know what triggers the stress and what positive habits can combat those stressful situations.
 The less stressed out you are, the calmer the living environment could be.